Technologies for Conversation

 Pursuing collaborative inquiry as adaptive action takes communities of practice through cycles of observing (identifying patterns in student learning and performance as well as patterns of practice and organizational conditions), planning, acting, and reflecting, which returns inquirers to the critical step of observing.
 Groups engaged in this process may find these templates helpful in supporting their inquiry efforts.

-Access to these resources has been provided by the Ball Foundation, an NCLE Stakeholder Organization.
+Access to many of these adapted resources has been provided by the Ball Foundation, an NCLE Stakeholder Organization.